Legacy Preferred Lending logo

 Legacy Preferred Lending Review

 Legacy Preferred Lending is a hard money lender operating in Texas with a focus on serving real estate investors.
 The company was founded by individuals with direct experience as investors themselves, giving the team firsthand understanding of the challenges borrowers face when working with traditional hard money lenders.
-Their stated mission is to make hard money lending more accessible and transparent for new and experienced investors entering the real estate market.
+Their stated mission is to make hard money lending more accessible and listed for new and experienced investors entering the real estate market.
 The company emphasizes their collective experience of over 100 successful property flips among their team members.

 The company offers four primary loan products: Fix and Flip loans designed for property renovation projects, Bridge loans for transitional financing, Transactional Funding for short-term deal closings, and Cash-Out Refinancing options.
 They market rapid closing timelines, claiming to complete closings in as little as two days.
 Their service areas are limited to three Texas markets: Houston, Dallas, and Austin, with the company noting that Texas's size necessitates this geographic focus to provide adequate client attention.